moizali01/moizali01.github.io/_pages/about.md

 My research interests are at the intersection of Security, Privacy, and Machine Learning.

-For my senior year project, I am working on an AI-assisted approach for the enhancement of existing source code debloating techniques.
+I am currently working on auditing source-code debloaters and creating a generalizable pipeline to enhance existing source code debloating techniques.

 I am also interested in research related to security and robustness of Large Language Models.
+My recent work on LLM security has been accepted at [COLING 2025](https://arxiv.org/pdf/2409.15361).

 Research Projects
 ======
 My primary research project, co-advised by Dr. Ashish Gehani (SRI International) and Prof. Sazzadur Rahaman (University of Arizona), focuses on developing an AI-assisted program analysis tool for improving existing source code debloating techniques, which currently struggle to grasp the semantic meaning of program code.

 I have also worked on understanding the safety and robustness of Large Language Models (LLMs) across various downstream tasks.
-The work is currently under review at COLING'25.
+The paper has been accepted at COLING 2025.
 The preprint for the work is available [here](https://arxiv.org/pdf/2409.15361).

 Experience
 ======